Ungerer221/Ecomm_website_term3_year2/README.md

 ### mehtods for creating the Cart functionality

->[!Note]
->the Cart functionality doesn't work

-> [!IMPORTANT]
-> Crucial information necessary for users to succeed.

 > [!WARNING]
-> Critical content demanding immediate user attention due to potential risks.
+> the Cart functionality does not work

 <sup>testing super script</sup>